 Applications should include a description of the project, the duration of the proposed travel, and a tentative budget including transportation, lodging, and other expenses.
 Please note that the grant does not include travel to conferences, but that visits to archives, libraries, and other research-related work, both foreign and domestic, are all appropriate.

 This award has been established in honor of Austin B. Caswell, devoted teacher and member of the musicology faculty at Indiana University from 1966 until his retirement in 1996.

-The Caswell Award honors the best paper written during the 2010 calendar year for an undergraduate music history class.
+The Caswell Award honors the best paper written during each calendar year for an undergraduate music history class.
 The prize consists of a certificate and $250.

 Students may nominate their own paper, or papers may be nominated by instructors or other students.
 To be eligible for consideration, students should submit the following to the Musicology Department Office, Simon Center M225H, by the annual deadline (see departmental calendar):

 - three clean copies of the paper (without comments from instructors or editorial marks), identified by title only

 - a cover letter that indicates the title of the paper, the name of the author, the course for which it was written, and the date on which it was submitted in fulfillment of course requirements

 Submitted papers will be read and judged by a committee of faculty members in the musicology department.
 The winner will be announced at the School of Music Alumni luncheon on graduation day.